 'Day Two' is another sullen delight.
 The atmospherics in the background are faint yet intricate, and when the heavy rolls in it does not disappoint.
 Pretty much void of any hope or light, and you would not want it any other way.

 'Day Four' is just rolling crush to begin, like a rolling pin from the left hand of death.
 And then it becomes all wistful and echoing at the mid-point, which is tremendous.
 You constantly forget about the relative brevity of these tracks, due to the sheer variation that is on display at times.

 Best in show goes to 'Day Six', for just being a big ol' stick of Doom.
 If you cut it in half it would not only thank you, but it would actually say 'D-O-O-M' in giant letters down the middle.
 Killer riffs slower than the expansion of the sun, soaking wet with amp fuzz down tuned to -11.
 Harrowing and perfect in every single way.
 Edge really outdid himself throughout this thing, and it serves as a fitting testament to his playing if he never manages to commit another Lumbar recording to tape.

-This is real AOTY contender stuff, in every way.
-The wax has been put out by the mighty Southern lord too, and it looks UNREAL.
+This is real Album of the Year contender stuff, in every way.
+The wax has been put out by the mighty Southern Lord too, and it looks UNREAL.
 A one-off experience?
 Time will tell, but if it is then it will only serve to lend to the legend that I am sure it will become.
 Lumbar lives, and 'The First and Last Days of Unwelcome' could not be more of a welcome spectacle.